KeKsBoTer/brush/README.md

 ### Web
 This project uses [`trunk`](https://github.com/trunk-rs/trunk) to build for the web.
 Install trunk, and then run `trunk serve` or `trunk serve --release` to run a development server.

-WebGPU is still a new standard, and as such, only the latest versions of Chrome work currently.
-The public web demo is registered for the [subgroups origin trial](https://chromestatus.com/feature/5126409856221184).
-To run it yourself, please enable the "Unsafe WebGPU support" flag in Chrome.
+WebGPU is still a new standard, and as such, only Chrome 134+ work currently.

 ### Android